 - What are the benefits vs. risks?

-- What are the limitations of a Voiding Cystourethrogram?
+- What are the limitations of a pediatric VCUG?

 What are some common uses of the procedure?

-A voiding cystourethrogram enables a radiologist, a physician specifically trained to supervise and interpret radiology examinations, to detect abnormalities in the flow of urine through the lower urinary tract.
+A voiding cystourethrogram enables a radiologist, a physician specifically trained to supervise and interpret radiology examinations, to detect abnormalities in the urinary tract.
 This examination is often recommended after a urinary tract infection to check for a condition known as vesicoureteral reflux.

 About Vesicoureteral Reflux

-In some children, an abnormality in the valve or the ureters allows urine to flow backwards, a condition called VU reflux.
-In mild cases urine backs up into the lower ureter.
+In some children, an abnormality in the valve or the ureters allows urine to flow backwards, a condition called vesicoureteral reflux (VUR).
+In mild cases urine backs up only into the lower ureter.
 In severe cases it can back up into the kidney.
 Usually, children with this condition are born with it.
 Other causes include: